Skip to content

 What Kind of Termites Are On Long Island?

 Across the globe, there are over 2,000 different species of termites – about 40 of which can be found across the United States.
-However, here in Long Island, we deal with just one main species: the Eastern Subterranean Termite.
-These small but destructive pests spend most of the year underground, though you may see them in the spring or summer when they leave the colony to reproduce.
+However, here on Long Island, we deal with just one species: the Eastern Subterranean Termite.

 How to Identify Subterranean Termites

-Subterranean termites are particularly difficult to identify, largely because they’re rarely seen outside of their nest.
+Subterranean termites are difficult to identify, largely because they’re rarely seen outside of their nest.
 These pests need a lot of moisture to survive, so they rarely enter the open air for fear of drying out.
 Instead, it’s important to keep an eye out for evidence of subterranean termite activity, such as:

 • Mud tubes: Since these termites don’t want to be in the open air, they build mud tubes to travel to food sources.
 These tubes usually connect soil to wooden structures.